 Sales Account – It is a ledger account just like any other account in a business.
 It is a part of the chart of accounts and it is used to record the journal entry for cash and credit Sales.
-It includes all sales and returns related transactions which help a business to determine the net sales for a given accounting period.
+It includes all sales and returns-related transactions which help a business determine the net sales for a given accounting period.

 Difference between Sales book and Sales account – Table Format